 In-person, INTENSIVE English Language instruction for those determined to improve!

 The Intensive English Program (IEP) at NC State University is more than an English language program.
-Our academic English students build a strong foundation in academic, cultural, and technological skills that prepare them for life in and out of the American classroom.
-We currently offer three levels of instruction in person – Intermediate through Advanced.
+Our academic English students build a strong foundation in academic, cultural, and technological skills that prepare them for life both within and outside of the American classroom.
+We currently offer three levels of instruction in person – Intermediate, High-Intermediate, and Advanced.